smarttommyau/leetcode-local-environment/README.md

 2. Basic support for TreeNode structure for graph questions
 3. cin and cout support for TreeNode
 4. cin and cout support for ListNode
-5. cin and cout support for Node
+5. cin and cout support for Node(NodeChildren, the Node class which use children)
+6. basic auto complete for Node(NodeLeftRightNext, the Node class with left right next pointers)
 # Template
 Look at the ***template.cpp*** gives a simple template.\
 You can simpily copy and paste the method to the template to start code and debug locally.